wemap/perception-toolkit/README.md

-# Ambient AR Toolkit
+# Perception Toolkit

-This toolkit provides a set of components and utilities for developers to add an ambient AR experience to their website.
+This toolkit provides a set of components and utilities for developers to add an augmented experience to their website.
 For example, a primary use-case supported is the ability to detect barcodes (in -- say -- a real-world store) with the user's device camera, and to show them extended information on a given product.